Levi R. Chase: Military career

 In July 1969 he was assigned to Tactical Air Command Headquarters, Langley Air Force Base, Virginia, as assistant deputy chief of staff, operations, and in October 1970 became deputy chief of staff, personnel.
 He became vice commander of the Ninth Air Force at Shaw Air Force Base, South Carolina, in July 1971.
 He was promoted to commander Ninth Air Force, effective 1 June 1973.
 He retired from the USAF on 1 December 1973.

 Awards and decorations

-His military decorations included: Silver Star (2 oak leaf clusters), Distinguished Flying Cross (United States) (5 oak leaf clusters), Bronze Star Medal, Purple Heart, Air Medal (27 oak leaf clusters), the British Distinguished Flying Cross and Bar, the Croix de Guerre (with palm), and the Republic of China Order of Cloud and Banner 4th Class.
+His military decorations included: Silver Star (2 oak leaf clusters), Distinguished Flying Cross (5 oak leaf clusters), Bronze Star Medal, Purple Heart, Air Medal (27 oak leaf clusters), the British Distinguished Flying Cross and Bar, the Croix de Guerre (with palm), and the Republic of China Order of Cloud and Banner 4th Class.